 I framed and hung a map in our kitchen and it has sparked a lot of great conversations with my children.
 I also frame and hang reproductions of famous pieces of art and utilize them as discussion points.

 I have a long narrow window in the corner of the livingroom.
 The girls absolutely adore looking out this window.
 I sewed a cushion, added some small pictures and books to make a cozy reading area.
 During our homeschooling year, I will be regularly rotating the books in this space and keeping a theme based upon the project we are studying at the time.

 Whenever possible, we opt for digital books as opposed to paper books.
+We use an iPad and a Kindle to read our digital books & documents.
 The space saved by not buying every book is unbeatable!

 Alternatively, we borrow books and learning materials from other homeschooling families or from our community library.

 I have a small bit of wall between the front entrance and the kitchen.
 I added a magnetic white board here.
-This will serve as a space to do magnetic activities or tasks that I’ve assigned for the day.
+This serves as a space to do magnetic activities or tasks that I’ve assigned for the day.

 Don’t forget outside

 Our backyard is a wonderful space for learning and activities!
+Many of our nature studies start in our backyard!
 I provide magnifying glasses, books, and assorted materials to promote investigation.
 A vegetable and container garden also makes for a great learning environment.